Modern Slavery

 The good itself and/or the materials it is made from.

 Thousands of consumer goods can be linked to modern slavery throughout the life cycle of a product or service.
-Follow this link for a comprehensive list of goods and services at-risk of child and forced labour or download the Sweat and Toil app from the US.
+Follow this link for a comprehensive list of goods and services at-risk of child and forced labour.